 Do: Be sure to claim a good jump with a solid fist-pump and a shouts of joy upon re-surfacing.

 Do: If jump height exceeds roughly 25 feet, be sure to point your toes downward prior to impact.
 The last thing you want is your feet to rebound off the water’s surface and force your knees toward your chin.
-An old friend of mine once broke his jaw and two ribs this way.
+A friend of mine once broke his jaw and two ribs this way.